Toll-Free Number Verification

 Please complete the following form to submit your toll-free number for verification.
 Generally the verification process may take up to 3-4 weeks, however, currently it's completed faster, in 1-2 weeks.

-Once the form is reviewed and approved, you will receive a notification from our Customer Care team.
+Once the form is reviewed and approved, you will receive a notification from our Support team.
 In case it is rejected, we will inform you as well.

 I don't use my toll-free number for texting, do I have to verify it nevertheless?

-If you don't text on your toll-free number(s), you don't have to complete the toll-free verification process.
-You should only verify your toll-free numbers if you're planning to use them for texting.
+If you don't send SMS on your toll-free number(s), you don't have to complete the toll-free verification process.
+You should only verify your toll-free numbers if you're planning to use them for receiving messages or for calling only.

 Do I need to verify each toll-free number separately?